Last Updated on October 7, 2021 by Maggie Looker

 Once you find a potential house, it’s time to hire a professional home inspector.
 Even more than with a regular house purchase, inspecting a fixer upper is a must because the report gives you information to help you decide if you can handle and afford renovating the property.
 Does the structure just need cosmetic improvements that you can tackle over time?
 Or on the other hand, is the whole house in danger of collapse?

 Some areas that the home inspection focuses on include:

 Now that you have a decent idea of how much money you can borrow, along with how much it will cost you to renovate the house, it is time to craft an offer to buy the property.

-For example, if an updated house in your neighborhood sells for $250,000 and the repairs to the seller’s property are estimated at around $40,000 it makes sense to offer approximately $210,000.
+For example, if an updated house in your neighborhood sells for $250,000 and the repairs are estimated around $40,000, it makes sense to offer approximately $210,000.
 The amount that you can reasonably deduct from the asking price depends on the status of the market.
 For example, in a hot market, a seller has little incentive to give a discount on the list price.

 There’s an old saying in a home renovation that you never know what to expect until you open the walls.
 Renovating a home is fraught with complex challenges that can lead to construction delays and cost overruns.
 You never know what might happen.
 Careful planning and preparation should keep a construction surprise from turning into a disaster.